tailcallhq/tailcallhq.github.io/docs/operators/cache.md

 }
 ```

-For the above config, the result of `user` field will be cached because it contains an http resolver.
-However, the output of `userId` & `title` will not be cached because it doesn't have a resolver for itself, it's value is fetched by the resolver at the `posts` field having the `@http(path: "/posts")` directive.
+In this configuration, the result of the `user` field will be cached because it is associated with an HTTP resolver.
+However, the values of `userId` and `title` will not be cached as they do not have their own resolvers; their values are retrieved by the resolver at the `posts` field, which utilizes the `@http(path: "/posts")` directive.

+Applying the `@cache` directive at the type level affects all fields within that type.
+For example:

 ```graphql
 type Query {